luikore/property-list/README.md

 - `sort_keys:` sort dict keys, default is `true`.
 - `gnu_extension:` whether allow GNUStep extensions for ASCII plist to support serializing more types, default is `true`.

+Also a helper method to help getting plist from SMIME envelope:

+    data = File.binread 'foo.mobileprovision'
+    plist = PropertyList.load PropertyList.data_from_smime data

 ## Data type mapping

 When loading, plist data types will be mapped to native Ruby types: